Wednesday, October 12, 2005

 abs-cbnNEWS.com

-... his death early Tuesday.
-"Our call to all the faithful is to include in their prayers the soul of Cardinal Sin," Sescon said.
+Philippines' Cardinal Sin dies at 76 MSNBC ... his death early Tuesday.
+"Our call to all the faithful is to include in their prayers the soul of Cardinal Sin," Sescon said. |

-MANILA, Philippines -- Cardinal Jaime Sin, the Roman Catholic cleric who helped lead revolts that ousted two Philippine presidents, died early Tuesday.
+Cardinal Jaime Sin Dies at 76 Los Angeles Times, CA MANILA, Philippines -- Cardinal Jaime Sin, the Roman Catholic cleric who helped lead revolts that ousted two Philippine presidents, died early Tuesday. |

-Cardinal Sin played a key role in the Philippines' transition to democracy following the lengthy dictatorship of Ferdinand Marcos.
+Philippines Cardinal Sin is dead BBC News, UK Cardinal Sin played a key role in the Philippines' transition to democracy following the lengthy dictatorship of Ferdinand Marcos. |

-Cardinal Jaime Sin, the Roman Catholic cleric who helped lead revolts that ousted two Philippine presidents, died early Tuesday.
-He was 76.
+Cardinal Jaime Sin Dies at 76 San Francisco Chronicle, CA Cardinal Jaime Sin, the Roman Catholic cleric who helped lead revolts that ousted two Philippine presidents, died early Tuesday.
+He was 76. |

 Sunday, June 19, 2005